sudhasew/advent_of_code_2021/README.md

 # 📜 License

-This code is released under the MIT license.
+<sub>This code is released under the MIT license.
 You may use it as you wish.
 All applicable Advent of Code restrictions apply.
-Full credit to them for the challenges.
+Full credit to them for the challenges.</sub>